What is a low rate credit card?

 Sticking with one lender for longer: As your card has a long term low interest rate you don’t need to worry about frequently changing lenders to lock in a good deal.

 Affordable monthly repayments: As your Interest rate will be consistently low, the interest accrued on your balance should be manageable.
 It’s a good idea to pay your balance off in full each month is advisable so you avoid interest payments altogether.

 Rewards on spending: Some providers offer rewards on spending, such a loyalty points, vouchers and cashback.

 What to watch out for

 Before you apply for a low rate card, make sure you take into account these potential pitfalls:

 Annual fees: If your provider charges an annual fee, this will add to your monthly repayments.

-Value of rewards: Make sure the rewards, if on offer, are actually beneficial to you as dedicated rewards cards may offer better alternatives.
+Value of rewards: Make sure the rewards, if any, are actually beneficial to you.
+Dedicated rewards cards may offer better alternatives.